AdobeDocs/campaign-standard.en/help/api/using/troubleshooting.md

 * **When going to the Adobe.io Console you get the following error: "The Adobe I/O console is only available to select members of enterprise accounts.
 If you believe you should have access, please contact your System Administrator."**

-You can only create API Keys for the IMS organizations you are admin of.
-If this message is displayed and you want to create API Keys and you want to ask one of the administrator of the IMS organization.
+You can only create API Keys for the organizations you are admin of.
+If this message is displayed and you want to create API Keys and you want to ask one of the administrator of the organization.

 * **When doing a request to Adobe.io you get {"error_code":"403023","message":"Profile is not valid"}**